noahpro99/dotfiles/README.md

 ## Nixos

-I use nixos which makes the installation of all packages super easy.
-All you have to do is edit `nixos/user.nix` to set name, timezone, personal packages, etc.
+I use Nixos which makes the installation of all packages super easy.
+To set this up for yourself you should

+- Edit `nixos/user.nix` to set name, timezone, personal packages, etc.
+- Edit `nixos/flake.nix` to comment out the custom hardware nix module and add your own if you would like.

 If you use another distribution you will have to install all packages in the `nixos/configuration.nix` file manually.